mendersoftware/mender-docs/05.Client-configuration/02.Identity/docs.md

 ##The device identifier

-For convenience it is very useful to always have a fixed-length string that uniqely identifies a device.
+For convenience it is very useful to always have a fixed-length string that uniquely identifies a device.
 Mender implements this by computing a SHA-256 checksum over the identity attributes and this is referred to as the *device identifier* in Mender.